Christopher Cristaldo: 2016

 In November 2016, Cristaldo joined Victorian National Premier League club Port Melbourne Sharks.
 He had contacted the first-team coach, Dominic Barba, and both agreed terms.
 Cristaldo was one of seven players to join the club at the time of his arrival.
 The player arrived at the club having endured a stint of several months at Primera División Paraguaya club Nacional Asunción.

 "I had a stint for about three, four months in Paraguay but things didn't work out but at the same time I'll take it as good experience.
 I learnt a lot of things overseas." – Cristaldo speaking about his time in Paraguayan football.

 2017

 On 17 February 2017, Cristaldo made his league debut for Port Melbourne Sharks in a 4–0 home thrashing of South Melbourne.
-Cristaldo scored his team's third goal in the 58th minute and was in the starting line up in the squad a long side former Superleague Greece player Andreas Govas.
+Cristaldo scored his team's third goal in the 58th minute and was in the starting line up in the squad alongside former Super League Greece player Andreas Govas.

 On 24 April 2017, Cristaldo scored his second goal for Port Melbourne Sharks in a 2–2 away draw against Kingston City.

 His last appearances for Port Melbourne Sharks was on 28 May 2017 against South Melbourne in a 2–1 away loss.

 Ultimately, Cristaldo departed the club after making 13 league appearances and scoring 2 goals.